Skip to content

 • Exploitable path analysis traces all potential call paths to determine if vulnerable code is actually reachable, with zero false positives reported in industry testing.

-• Part of Checkmarx One platform (Gartner AST Leader for 7 consecutive years); SCA findings correlate with SAST, DAST, and API security results.
+• Part of the Checkmarx One platform used by 40% of the Fortune 100; SCA findings correlate with SAST, DAST, and API security results.

 • Scans transitive dependencies to unlimited depth including private JFrog Artifactory registries; generates SBOMs in CycloneDX format with CVSS 4.0 scoring.